 - To support locally higher buildings of 8-10 storeys as a benchmark height for new developments in the SDRA area where conservation and design considerations permit, including assessment requirements under the Cone of Vision.
-Opportunities for locally higher buildings with a slender profile and landmark forms above this height, are identified in the accompanying Guiding Principles Map. - Opportunities exist for landmark buildings at the Heuston Gateway and at Sean Heuston Bridge on the former Hickeys site in line with the considerations outlined in Appendix 3 of the development plan.
+Opportunities for locally higher buildings with a slender profile and landmark forms above this height, are identified in the accompanying Guiding Principles Map. - Opportunities exist for landmark buildings at the Heuston Gateway at Sean Heuston Bridge on the former Hickeys site, and to the west of Steevens Hospital in line with the considerations outlined in Appendix 3 of the development plan.
 The potential locations for landmark buildings are shown on the accompanying Guiding Principles Map.